mistwire/stree/README.md

 # stree
-stree is a recursive directory listing command for S3 buckets

-# s3-tree-app
-s3-tree-app is a command line application that mimics the functionality of the `tree` command, specifically for listing the contents of S3 buckets in a tree-like format.
+stree is a command line application that mimics the functionality of the `tree` command, specifically for listing the contents of S3 buckets in a tree-like format.

 ## Project Structure